bertbuchholz/Particular/README.txt

 - Press "o" to open the editor mode window.

-- Switch to "Level editor" mode under "Interface"
+- Switch to "Level editor" mode under "Interface".
+To set some initial values, it's a good idea to load the template level from "data/levels"

 - The size of the bounding box in which the molecules can move around can be changed with the "Game Field" values, the depth should be kept